BRONX RIVER GREENWAY:

 1. You can return the way you came.

-2. You can head left along Palmer Rd for 0.3 miles to the Metro-North's Bronxville Station where you can return to Valhalla.
+2. You can head left, East, along Palmer Rd for 0.3 miles to the Metro-North's Bronxville Station where you can return to Valhalla.

 Southern Section:

-Starting from Oak Street in Yonkers; The paved Bronx River Greenway travels north along an on-ramp for the Bronx River Pkwy before heading right across a bridge over the Bronx River where it continues north between the river and RR tracks.
+Starting from Oak Street in Yonkers; This trail Dead Ends.
+The paved Bronx River Greenway travels North along an on-ramp for the Bronx River Pkwy, before heading right across a bridge over the Bronx River where it continues North between the river and RR tracks.
 The trail splits briefly before dead ending after only 0.7 miles between the Bronx River Pkwy and RR tracks.
 Only option is to retrace your route back to Oak St.

 LOWER BRONX RIVER GREENWAY: